Sometimes a little splash of color is just what you need to spice up a WordPress site.

 1. TinyMCE Color Grid | DOWNLOAD

-This plugin gives a much needed boost to the color picker in WordPress.
-Not only do you have a lot more colors to choose from, you can also specify custom colors that are then available to you from then on.
+This plugin gives a much-needed boost to the color picker in WordPress.
+Not only do you have a lot more colors to choose from, but you can also specify custom colors that are then available to you from then on.

 2. Awesome Color Palettes | DOWNLOAD

-If you’re a designer or developer, you may have use for this plugin in order display colors to current or potential clients.
+If you’re a designer or developer, you may have a use for this plugin to display colors to current or potential clients.

 This plugin lets you easily show different color palettes with a shortcode.

-The palettes are quiet nice, enlarging when you mouse over them and also revealing their hex codes.
+The palettes are quite nice, enlarging when you mouse over them and also revealing their hex codes.

 You can see an example of some palettes in action here.